 The might be as a life coach, executive coach or a coach specialising in a particular field such as health, relationships, career or even creativity coaching.
 In a sense, the options are limitless and we have trained coaches who have gone on to coach in every conceivable area of life.

-Just a few examples of coaches we have trained over the years include Victoria Smith-Murphy, Hans Schumann, Amy Wilkinson, Liz Goodchild, Kokoro Consultance by Assunta Cucca, Freya Blom and Leap Career Coaching with Laura Kingston.
+Just a few examples of coaches we have trained over the years include Victoria Smith-Murphy, Hans Schumann, Amy Wilkinson, Liz Goodchild, Kokoro Consultancy by Assunta Cucca, Freya Blom and Leap Career Coaching with Laura Kingston.

 Each of the coaches above developed their own practice, their own unique approach and their own way of getting clients.

 In addition, many coaches use coaching as a bedrock for a business that offers more than just coaching – this could be a fusion of coaching, training, leadership skills, online education, consultancy, events, community and so much more.
 Coaching becomes the DNA of the business and allows for many others approach to be built around it.

 A great example of this is Sonia Gill who trained with Animas in 2011 and who went on to create one of the UK’s preeminent leaderships skills training companies for headteachers, Heads Up.
 Another example is Catherine Watkin who trained as a coach with Animas and then blended these skills with her former career in sales to create a business that helps heart-centred entrepreneurs sell more authentically.
 Sarah Longfield combines coaching with facilitation and online training for her creative coaching practice.
 A final example is Nicola Huelin who created MPower to help female entrepreneurs thrive.

 There are many more examples but this gives a smattering of what’s possible.